All Episodes

 And I get to it a lot in transitional movements.

-And we can't get to them unless we're actually moving our body in dynamic ways.
+These are all little places that we have to get to and we can't get to them unless we're actually moving our body in dynamic ways.

-But you kind of want to be your own Beyonce, so to speak.
+But you kind of want to be your own Beyoncé, so to speak.

 I'm in this.